-At this time, management cannot predict the overall impact of the COVID-19 pandemic, but management continues to monitor the situation, to assess further possible implications to operations, and to take actions in an effort to mitigate adverse consequences.
 Management did not identify any other transactions or events that require disclosure or that would have an impact on the financial statements.

-CRETE ACADEMY CHARTER ORGANIZATIONAL STRUCTURE JUNE 30, 2020
+CRETE ACADEMY LEA ORGANIZATION STRUCTURE JUNE 30, 2021

-Crete Academy, located in Los Angeles, California, was formed as a nonprofit public benefit corporation on April 28, 2016 and approved by the State Board of Education in March 2017.
-The Charter was authorized to operate as a charter school by the Los Angeles Unified School District.
+Crete Academy, located in Los Angeles, California, was formed as a nonprofit public benefit corporation on April 28, 2016 and numbered by the State Board of Education in March 2017 as Charter No. 1854.
+The Charter is authorized by the Los Angeles Unified School District.
 Classes began in August 2017 for grades TK through 6.
-During 2019-20, the Charter served approximately 200 students in grades TK to 6.
-Crete Academy's charter number is 1854.
+During 2020-21, the Charter served approximately 155 students in grades TK to 6.